t-mart/skinpy/README.md

 # mc-skin

+A Python modeler/editor library for Minecraft skins.
+Knows how to translate a skin image to a 3D space and vice versa.
+Once in 3D, you can color the skin by indexing on a voxel's `x`, `y`, `z`, and `face` coordinates.

 ![lab color skin](./docs/lab.png)

-A Python modeler for Minecraft skins.
-Knows how to translate a skin image to a 3D space and vice versa.
-Once in 3D, you can apply all sorts of cool mathematical functions with color spaces.
+For example, as in the image above, we mapped the LAB color space to the model's coordinate space.
 The above image was generated with the following code:

 ```python
 import numpy as np